12 Tips For Parents To Deal With A Disrespectful Teenager

 Often, when your child is disrespectful or displays impolite or ill-mannered behaviors, it is a sign that they have emotional needs that are not being met.
 It is also a means to grab your attention.
 In such situations, sit with your teenager and tell them that you are available for them and are ready to listen to what they have to say.
 Assure your child that you love them unconditionally.
 Do not interrupt your child while they are sharing their thoughts with you.
 Listen first, before giving any advice.

 While dealing with a discourteous or disrespectful teenager, it is easy to get caught up with your emotions.
+Understanding how to deal with disrespectful child behavior involves addressing the actions rather than taking things personally.
 This can lead you to take things personally and make the blunder of attacking the child and not the behavior.

 When they show impudent behavior, avoid commenting on their character or personality.
 Instead, focus on the behavior.
 So, for instance, instead of saying “You’re a prat” in anger, say, “I feel let down when you reply to me that way.”